kkrugler/flink-training/README-Bootcamp.md

 ./gradlew :<subproject>:test
 ```

-For Java exercises and solutions, we provide special tasks that can be listed with:
+For exercises and solutions, we provide special tasks that can be listed with:

 ```bash
 ./gradlew printRunTasks